Skip to main content

 There's an indoor water park called Aquarena that becomes the family default on storm days or rest days.
 You'll find indoor and outdoor pools, water slides, a lazy river, and a sauna area parents can actually use while kids splash around.
 Expect to pay around €15 for adults and €8 for children.

 The Mercedes Benz Sportpark has ice skating, curling, and ice hockey, with rentals available and no experience required for family curling sessions.
 Your kids will love the novelty of sliding stones down the ice while you pretend to know the rules.
-There's a Rodelbahn (toboggan run) at Gaisberg in nearby Kirchberg that operates after dark, and night tobogganing genuinely excites kids in a way that daytime versions somehow don't.
+There's a Rodelbahn (toboggan run) at Gaisberg in nearby Kirchberg that operates after dark, and night tobogganing excites kids in a way that daytime versions somehow don't.

 Horse-drawn sleigh rides through the valley are touristy but delightful (book through your hotel or the tourist office in the main square).
 Winter hiking trails are well-marked and maintained, with several routes accessible by gondola for the views without the climb.
 The Hahnenkamm Bergbahn welcomes non-skiers who just want to ride up for lunch and scenery.